numpy/numpy/doc/source/reference/ufuncs.rst

 understood by four rules:

-1. All input arrays with :attr:`ndim <ndarray.ndim>` smaller than the input array of largest :attr:`ndim <ndarray.ndim>` have 1's
+1. All input arrays with :attr:`ndim <ndarray.ndim>` smaller than the input array of largest :attr:`ndim <ndarray.ndim>`, have 1's
    prepended to their shapes.

-2. The size in each dimension of the output shape is the maximum of all the input shapes in that dimension.
+2. The size in each dimension of the output shape is the maximum of all the input sizes in that dimension.

-3. An input can be used in the calculation if its shape in a particular dimension either matches the output shape or has value exactly 1.
+3. An input can be used in the calculation if its size in a particular dimension either matches the output size in that dimension, or has value exactly 1.

 4. If an input has a dimension size of 1 in its shape, the first data entry in that dimension will be used for all calculations along that dimension.
-In other words, the stepping machinery of the :term:`ufunc` will simply not step along that dimension when otherwise needed (the :term:`stride` will be 0 for that dimension).
+In other words, the stepping machinery of the :term:`ufunc` will simply not step along that dimension (the :term:`stride` will be 0 for that dimension).

-Broadcasting is used throughout NumPy to decide how to handle non equally-shaped arrays; for example all arithmetic operators (``+``, ``-``, ``*``, ...) between :class:`ndarrays <ndarray>` broadcast the arrays before operation.
+Broadcasting is used throughout NumPy to decide how to handle disparately shaped arrays; for example, all arithmetic operations (``+``, ``-``, ``*``, ...) between :class:`ndarrays <ndarray>` broadcast the arrays before operation.